What to Expect When We Reopen

 Roberts Wing of 19th and 20th Century European and American Art

-This is an area widely considered one of the strengths of our collection, and we expect a lot of attention to fall on our Impressionist Gallery.
+This is an area widely considered one of the strengths of our collection.
+With our expansion, we have more space to show more wonderful things.

 McKinnon Wing of Modern and Contemporary Art

 Among items new on view will be the Pop Art classic from Idelle Weber, shown above.
-We have radically expanded the amount of space dedicated to modern and contemporary art, and that will allow us to bring many stellar works out of storage and into view.
+We have radically expanded the amount of space dedicated to modern and contemporary art—including the height of the galleries—and we've brought stellar works out of storage and into view.

 Frank Photography Galleries

-Our opening exhibition here will trace the various forms of photography across two centuries.
-If you've never seen an orotone, this exhibition is for you.
+Our opening exhibition here traces the various forms of photography across two centuries.
+If you've never seen an orotone, now's your chance.

 A long-time highlight of our stellar cameo glass collection has been a plaque by George and Thomas Woodall, The Intruders, shown at left.
 In 2013, the Museum was successful in obtaining at auction its companion piece, The Attack.
 The works of blown, cased, acid-etched, and cameo-carved glass date to 1893 and 1896, respectively.
 Click the image to enlarge.